-&lt;sup>31 Please refer to section 18(1) of Part 2 of Schedule 2 to the AMLO.
+45 Please refer to section 18(1) of Part 2 of Schedule 2 to the AMLO.
 The purpose of obtaining the underlying documentation is to ensure that it is immediately available on file for reference purposes by the CR and other relevant authorities such as the JFIU, and for on-going monitoring of the customer.
 It will also enable the TCSP licensee to verify that the intermediary is doing its job properly.

-- 5.50 TCSP licensees should obtain satisfactory evidence to confirm the status and eligibility of the intermediary.
-Such evidence may comprise corroboration from the intermediary's RAs, or evidence from the intermediary of its status, regulation, policies and procedures. - 5.51 A TCSP licensee that carries out a CDD measure by means of an intermediary must immediately after the intermediary has carried out that measure, obtain from the intermediary the data or information that the intermediary has obtained in the course of carrying out that measure, but nothing in this paragraph requires the TCSP licensee to obtain at the same time from the intermediary a copy of any document, or a record of any data or information, that is obtained by the intermediary in the course of carrying out that measure. - 5.52 Where these documents and records are kept by the intermediary, the TCSP licensee should obtain an undertaking from the intermediary to keep all underlying CDD information throughout the continuance of the TCSP licensee's business relationship with the customer and for at least 5 years beginning on the date on which the business relationship of a customer with the TCSP licensee ends or until such time as may be specified by the RA.
-TCSP licensees should also obtain an undertaking from the intermediary to supply copies of all underlying CDD information in circumstances where the intermediary is about to cease trading or does not act as an intermediary for the TCSP licensee anymore. - 5.53 TCSP licensees should conduct sample checks from time to time to ensure CDD information and documentation is produced by the intermediary upon demand and without undue delay.
+- 5.58 Where these documents and records are kept by the intermediary, the TCSP licensee should obtain an undertaking from the intermediary to keep all underlying CDD information throughout the continuance of the TCSP licensee's business relationship with the customer and for at least 5 years beginning on the date on which the business relationship of a customer with the TCSP licensee ends or until such time as may be specified by the Registrar.
+TCSP licensees should also obtain an undertaking from the intermediary to supply copies of all underlying CDD information in circumstances where the intermediary is about to cease trading or does not act as an intermediary for the TCSP licensee anymore. - 5.59 TCSP licensees should conduct sample checks from time to time to ensure CDD information and documentation is produced by the intermediary upon demand and without undue delay.
 Whenever a TCSP licensee has doubts as to the reliability of the intermediary, it should take reasonable steps to review the intermediary's ability to perform its CDD duties.
 If the TCSP licensee intends to terminate its relationship with the intermediary, it should immediately obtain all CDD information from the intermediary.
-If the TCSP licensee has any doubts regarding the CDD measures carried out by the intermediary previously, the TCSP licensee should perform the required CDD as soon as reasonably practicable.

-- 5.54 TCSP licensees may carry out any CDD measure by means of intermediaries in Hong Kong or in an equivalent jurisdiction.
-To ensure the compliance of the requirements set out in paragraphs 5.46 to 5.53 above, TCSP licensees should: - (a) review the intermediaries' AML/CFT policies and procedures to ensure that they have adequate policies and procedures in place to prevent money laundering and terrorist financing; or - (b) make enquiries concerning the intermediaries' statures and regulatory track records and the extent to which any of their AML/CFT standards are applied and audited.
+If the TCSP licensee has any doubts regarding the CDD measures carried out by the intermediary previously, the TCSP licensee should perform the required CDD as soon as reasonably practicable. - 5.60 TCSP licensees may carry out any CDD measure by means of intermediaries in Hong Kong or in an equivalent jurisdiction.
+To ensure the compliance of the requirements set out in paragraphs 5.53 to 5.59 above, TCSP licensees should: - (a) review the intermediaries' AML/CTF policies and procedures to ensure that they have adequate policies and procedures in place to prevent money laundering and terrorist financing; or - (b) make enquiries concerning the intermediaries' statures and regulatory track records and the extent to which any of their AML/CTF standards are applied and audited.